-In text manipulation, the computer has been programmed to rearrange or permute text in some way in order to present the learner with a tool or puzzle.
-The most economical form of text manipulation, in terms of courseware development time, is one where the program has been designed to use ASCII (plain, unformatted) text, so that users can accumulate text bases from a variety of sources and then use them interchangeably.
+implementation standpoint, text From an manipulation is possibly the most economical mode of CALL there is.
+In text manipulation, the computer has been programmed to rearrange or permute text in some way in order to present the learner with a tool or The most economical form of text puzzle. manipulation is that where the program has been designed to work off ASCII text, so that users can accumulate text bases from sources in the environment and then use them interchangeably, without having to key data in for any particular text manipulation program.